Bud Muehleisen: History

-Tennis was Muehleisen's first racket sport, and this affected the mechanics of his swing, which exploited the tennis ground stroke for other racket sports.
+Tennis was Muehleisen's first racquet sport, and this affected the mechanics of his swing, which exploited the tennis ground stroke for other racquet sports.
 He also played badminton, and he excelled in paddleball, being virtually impossible to beat for several years.
 On account of his four national titles, his championship paddle is a permanent trophy in a display kiosk near the racquetball courts at the University of Michigan where the sport of paddleball was born.
 He dominated the sport for most of the 1960s and his last national paddleball championship came in 1968 after which he was eclipsed by his pupil Charlie Brumfield.

-Paddleball has always been an "amateur" sport emphasizing "gentlemanly conduct".
+Paddleball was an "amateur" sport emphasizing "gentlemanly conduct".
 This is reflected in the tradition of self-refereeing matches even in national championships.
 Muehleisen epitomized the gentleman paddleball player.
 He always appeared neatly dressed (usually in white when on the court); he was known for being courteous to his opponents, and mild-mannered both on and off the court.
 A February 7, 1972 Sports Illustrated article about Muehleisen described him as "Mr. Clean" In the same article, Muehleisen described himself as "The White Knight", referring both to his demeanor and his court apparel.
 That nickname that stuck, and he is still sometimes known by it today.

-Somewhere in the 1968-1969 timeframe, Muehleisen shifted from paddleball to racquetball, and won the first national championship in 1969, at the age of 37, by narrowly defeating his protégé, Charlie Brumfield.
+In 1968, soon after winning his second US Paddleball National Singles Championship, Muehleisen shifted from paddleball to racquetball, and won the IRA national singles championship in 1969 at the age of 37, by narrowly defeating his protégé,Charlie Brumfield.
 Brumfield has explained that respect for Muehleisen ran so deep that when Muehleisen shifted sports, a large number of other players in Southern California (including Brumfield himself) also made the shift.
 Though racquetball was somewhat less gentle, Muehleisen extended etiquette to that sport as well, by establishing the official rules for the sport early on.
 His dedication to the sport brought him a devoted national following, and for many years, he had his own racquetball club (Muehleisen's Courts) in El Cajon, CA, with a dozen finely built concrete wall racquetball courts.
 He worked with contractors to build courts at other clubs throughout Southern California, and in the late 1970s there were dozens of clubs sporting "Muehleisen-style courts".
 That expression came to mean a four-walled racquetball court with smoothly plastered concrete walls, a varnished suspended maple floor, and an overhead viewing gallery.
 Players tend to favor this style of court as the ball bounces more true than with the hollow panel wall courts that are also common.
 Muehleisen's courts contributed to Southern California's prominence in early racquetball, and while most of those courts have been converted or destroyed over the years, a few still remain in daily use.
 When a Los Angeles area club re-purposed their Muehleisen-style courts in 2009, they brought Muehleisen back—78 years old at the time—to video tape him taking the last swing on the courts before they were converted for indoor rock climbing.